5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 If you want to integrate any of the pink nodes into your PinConfig, you need to fix their `PinDefault` data first.
 In order to do so,Look up the data in the original `codec_dump.txt` and copy it over.
 With the "Calc" function in Hackintool, we can easily convert Hex to Decimal: `0x18` is `24`, `0x19` is `25` and `0x1b` is `27`.

-For fixing the errors in the `PinDefault` column (red), you can either look up the correct PinDefault data in the `codec_dump.txt` for Nodes `0x18`, `0x19` and `0x1b` or use hackintool's "Calc" function to convert the data back from dec to hex.
+For fixing the errors in the `PinDefault` column (red), you can either look up the correct PinDefault data in the `codec_dump.txt` for Nodes `0x18`, `0x19` and `0x1b` or use Hackintool's "Calc" function to convert the data back from dec to hex.

 Once we're done fixing the conversion errors, we get this: